 Here I will walk you through each step as I did it.
 If you need further clarification, please feel free to ask me.
 If you haven't had the luxury of working with PhotoShop, I strongly recommend it.
 Here is a prime example of why.
 It turned what I felt was a good photo that my husband could be proud of (yes, he took that photo), to an amazingly beautiful shot, showing nature in all its glory.

 Step One: Do Quick Editing

 From there, I will click on auto for each section.
 If I like the changes, I keep it, if I don't, I either adjust the bar myself or undo the action.
-Usually I like, smart fix, lighting levels, and lighting contrast.
-I'm not usually thrilled with the color changes, although it is a good starting ground.
+Usually, I like smart fix, lighting levels, and lighting contrast.
+I'm not generally thrilled with the color changes, although it is a good starting ground.
 I also usually do sharpen at the end of the project, although I skipped that step in this project.